akejariwal/akejariwal.github.io/_posts/2026-09-21-ai-infrastructure-agent-harness.md

 ---
 layout: post
-title: title: "AI Infrastructure → Agent Harness"
+title: "AI Infrastructure → Agent Harness"
 date: 2026-09-21
 description: "Realizing a model’s capabilities depends on the system around it.
 What can lessons from AI infrastructure tell us about
               optimizing agent harnesses - and narrowing task-specific gaps between open-weight and frontier models?"